MicrosoftDocs/sql-docs/docs/relational-databases/in-memory-oltp/restore-and-recovery-of-memory-optimized-tables.md

 # Restore and recovery of memory-optimized tables
 [!INCLUDE[appliesto-ss-xxxx-xxxx-xxx-md](../../includes/appliesto-ss-xxxx-xxxx-xxx-md.md)]

-The basic mechanism to recover or restore a database with memory-optimized tables is similar to the mechanism for databases with only disk-based tables.
+The basic mechanism to recover or restore a database that uses memory-optimized tables is similar to the mechanism for a database that uses only disk-based tables.
 But unlike disk-based tables, memory-optimized tables must be loaded into memory before the database is available for user access.
-This adds a new step in the database recovery.
+This requirement adds a new step in the database recovery.

 If the server does not have enough available memory, database recovery fails and the database is marked as suspect.
 To resolve this problem, see [Resolve out-of-memory issues](resolve-out-of-memory-issues.md).